wkdalswns0427/UNet-MRI-Spine-Segmentation/README.md

 input label : .mat (num, 'label_separated',[W, H, C])
 *****************************************************************

-training data files are not in this repository, access google drive below
+training data files are not in this repository, contact me if required

-Test data files also not in this repo
+Test data files also not in this repo, same sa above :)

 *****************************************************************